The Fastest Guitar Alive

 The Fastest Guitar Alive is a 1967 American musical comedy Western film directed by Michael D. Moore and starring singer Roy Orbison in his only acting role.
 The film features Orbison performing seven original songs, which appeared on his 1967 MGM album of the same name.
 His song "There Won't Be Many Coming Home" is featured in the 2015 western film The Hateful Eight.

 Plot

-Near the end of the American Civil War, a Southern spy (Orbison) with a bullet-shooting guitar is given the task of robbing gold bullion from the United States Mint in San Francisco to help finance the ill-fated Confederacy's last-ditch war effort.
+Near the end of the American Civil War, a Southern spy with a bullet-shooting guitar is given the task of robbing gold bullion from the United States Mint in San Francisco to help finance the ill-fated Confederacy's last-ditch war effort.